-Application period: 4 May 2020 to 30 June 2020
+|Q2’20-Round||4 May 2020 to 30 June 2020 (CLOSED)||Projects Ongoing|

 This Call for Educational HPC Projects is an opportunity for all IHLs to request for additional HPC resource quotas of up to 1M core-hours and 0.1 TB of storage.
 To support graduate studies, graduate students can apply for resources to run large compute-intensive experiments.
 To help you get started on HPC resources, NSCC has developed a pool of user guides, supporting materials and training workshops on how to access and use NSCC’s resources.

-3. Type of Resources Available
+4. Type of Resources Available

 - ASPIRE 1, a petascale supercomputer, which consists of 1,288 nodes of CPU and accelerator nodes with NVIDIA K40 GPUs